 The BOD must satisfy itself as to the suitability of all AC appointees.
-The AC supports the BOD in fulfilling its supervisory and monitoring duties with respect to the assurance of the integrity of the Company's financial statements. the external auditor's qualifications, and the performance of internal and external auditors.
-The ΔC monitors. independently and objectively, the financial reporting process within the Company and the system of internal controls.
+The AC supports the BOD in fulfilling its supervisory and monitoring duties with respect to the assurance of the integrity of the Company's financial statements, the external auditor's qualifications, and the performance of internal and external auditors.
+The AC monitors, independently and objectively, the financial reporting process within the Company and the system of internal controls.
 The AC also supports the ongoing communication between the External Auditor, the Internal Audit function and the BOD on issues concerning the Company's financial position and financial affairs.

 Internal Audit function - Internal Audit fulfils an important role in assessing and testing the internal risk management and control system.
-The Director of Atradius Group Internal Audit reports to the Chairman of the AC and, with respect to day-to-day activities, to the Finance Director of the Company.
+The Director of Atradius Group Internal Audit reports to the Chair of the AC.